kikeelectronico/Homeware-LAN/front/README.md

 Install and run the backend following the back end README.

-## Run the forntend develpment server
+## Run the forntend development server

 You must have the backend (Redis server and API at least) installed in order to use the frontend.